JoranBergfeld/cluster-config-gitops/README.md

 # cluster-config-gitops

-Note: All subscriptions are configured to `Manual` upgrades.
+Note: All subscriptions are configured to `Automatic` upgrades.